-Totem / Common Sense
+Totem - Common Sense

-2016 - present
+Process 2016 - 2021

 The inaugural show involved drawing a physical, historical and philosophical portrait of the building.
-Immediately afterwards, Dehlinger proposed a collaboration based around the themes of Todd’s book ‘Common Sense,’ which relates intimate space, theatre and city.
+Immediately afterwards, Dehlinger proposed a collaboration based around the themes of Todd’s 2016 book ‘Common Sense,’ which relates intimate space, theatre and city.
 Taking as a working scenario the effects on a group of four citizens of an order to evacuate their home city, the spectacle Totem/Common Sense took shape as a co-constructed event in which large structures take shape in urban space, citizens work together to form a choreographed polis and chorus, and workshops and lectures take place during a week on the subject of urbanity and civic values and identity.

 Initially planned to be performed as a 360 degree immersive show in principal public spaces of various cities, the show was postponed by the Coronavirus pandemic (which -in some senses- it eerily prefigured).

 Laurent-Guillaume Dehlinger: artistic director, lead dramaturge